Notice Periods for Ending a Tenancy: A Guide for Landlords and Tenants

 - Misuse of possession grounds—such as falsely claiming an intention to sell or move in—may result in penalties and restrictions on re-letting the property.

-If you are a landlord or tenant seeking further guidance on how these changes may affect your tenancy, our team is here to help.
+If you are a landlord or tenant seeking further guidance on how these changes may affect your tenancy, your local lettings expert is here to help.
 Please contact us for tailored advice or property management support.

 Latest blogs